-The main thing to know about these recycling codes is that they do not identify plastics that are recycled, they show facilities what the plastic type is and from that they will sort it into those that will be recycled and those that will not.
+The main thing to know about these recycling codes is that they do not identify plastics that are recycled, they indicate to facilities what the plastic type is and from that they will sort it into those that will be recycled and those that will not.

 Recycling in New Zealand